This post was also contributed to by Deidra T. Rausch, PhD, LMFT, executive director at The Cabin Counseling & Resource Center.

 For those dealing with infertility, the holidays may seem full of painful reminders.
 Whether that’s seeing kids in line to sit on Santa’s lap at the mall or holiday dinners where family members pry about your child-bearing status.

-While we can’t pretend that anything will take away the emotion of infertility, there are steps you can take to reduce stress and avoid some of the triggers, without ignoring your feelings.
+While we can’t pretend that anything will take away the emotional weight of infertility, there are steps you can take to reduce stress and avoid some of the triggers, without ignoring your feelings.

 While spending time with your support system and continuing to do activities you love is important, you don’t have to do it all.
 Do what feels right to you, and set aside some alone time with your partner.

-2. Identify possible distractions.
-While it is important to take “me” time and practice self-care when you are dealing with infertility, it can also be beneficial to create additional ways to focus your energy.
+While it is important to take “me” time and practice self-care when you are dealing with infertility, it can also be beneficial to find additional ways to focus your energy.
 Sometimes volunteering can be a welcome distraction, as it can make you feel good about doing something positive.
 Consider helping out at a local food bank, nursing home or animal shelter.

 You may also choose to use the holiday break as a time to travel and refuel your relationship, focusing on all the reasons you sought out your partner and fell in love with them before infertility entered your lives.